Martin Luther King and Jesus, Two Men in Their Thirties

 He Is the Dream

 Christ died for you, and with this final act, He gave the gift of His unfailing love.
-He dreams that you would come to know Him, ask His forgiveness and walk with Him.
+He dreams that you would come to know Him, ask His forgiveness, and walk with Him.
 Then lead others towards His promise and trust in His grace and mercy.
-The road may be long and winding but always remember you will not walk alone.
+The road may be extended and winding, but always remember you will not walk alone.

 1 Peter 5:10-11

 And the God of all grace, who called you to his eternal glory in Christ, after you have suffered for a little while, will Himself restore you and make you strong, firm and steadfast.
 To Him is the power forever and ever.